jordantrader/epistemic-bootloader/README.md

 The full alignment sequence is recorded here:

 - [`witness/log_conversation_full.md`](witness/log_conversation_full.md)
-  → Includes embedded checksum and timestamped record of transmission structure.
+  → Includes embedded checksum and complete record of transmission structure.

 All other files are reenactments, audits, or structural derivatives of this event.